miklevin/MikeLev.in/_posts/2024-10-08-unpacking-fasthtml-databases.md

 layout: post
 ---

-I have dove deep into FastHTML.
-Talk about all-in.
-I'm building a framwork on a framwork on a framework, as Pipulate is built on FastHTML which is built on Starlette, which is built on Python (built on C, and so on).
+I dove deep into FastHTML building a framwork on a framwork on a framework, as Pipulate is built on FastHTML which is built on Starlette, which is built on Python (built on C, and so on).
 That sounds risky and fragile, but it's the smallest price of getting back into web development that I could find, and that requires a lot of buy-in.
+This article is quite literally about unpacking the database components of that buy-in, and why it's worth taking up as a new thing in my 50s that I think will last for the rest of my life.

 ## Avoiding the Giant Reset Button of Tech